obiwanus/focus-zig/LOG.md

 # TODO
-- Refactor action system:
-    - Assign key combinations to actions
-    - Handle actions in a switch, even if it means repeating some code
 - On some actions, create new edit groups:
     - Any replacements with a selection (we want to have the selection back on undo)
     - Moving lines up/down